ll1a4x/writeups/ctf/thm_wreath/thm_wreath.md

 	die();
 ...
 ```
-- The explode() function in this file shows that as long as the file has one of those four images extensions.
+- The explode() function in this file shows that: as long as the file has one of those four images extensions, the server is going to accpet the file.
 This means that we can legitimately upload shell.jpg.php that may contain php code.
 Also, getimagesize() function is checking for the attributes that only an image can have.
-This implies we also need any normal image as the payload holder.
+This implies we also need a normal image as the payload holder.
 - The structure of directories implies that there is web direcotry: `resources`

 Exploit the uploading vuln